taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 export default archiveReducer;
 ~~~~~~~~

-- you will implement the action to dismiss a story in a second
-- but the Redux store in its instantation needs to get both reducers now, it has to get the combined reducer
-- let's pretend that the store can import the combined reducer from the entry file, the *reducers/index.js* without worrying about the combining of the reducers
+You will implement the action to archive a story in a second.
+First, the Redux store in its instantation needs to get both reducers now.
+It has to get the combined reducer.
+Let's pretend that the store can import the combined reducer from the entry file, the *reducers/index.js*, without worrying about the combining of the reducers yet.

 {title="src/store/index.js",lang="javascript"}
 ~~~~~~~~